NYC thieves stealing Apple headphones off victims' heads

 NEW YORK (AP) — Listen up!
 At least 21 people in New York City have had their fancy Apple headphones stolen right off their heads by a roving team of moped-riding bandits, police say.

 The thefts started on Jan.
 28 and have typically involved four people on two mopeds riding up to victims from behind, snatching their Apple AirPods Max headphones and then speeding off.
-The noise-cancelling devices currently retail for $549 apiece.
+The noise-canceling devices currently retail for $549 a piece.

 The thieves remain at large, and no arrests have been made.